alexholmes/blog/about.markdown

 Data problems across a number of projects.
 He is the author of "Hadoop in Practice", a book published by Manning Publications.
 He has presented at JavaOne and Jazoon and is currently a technical lead at VeriSign.

+Some of Alex's open-source contributions can be see on <a target="_blank" href="https://github.com/alexholmes">GitHub</a>.